kylemanna/blog.kylemanna.com/_posts/2013-06-30-ssd-caching-using-dmcache-tutorial.md

 Setup Your Caching SSD Device
 -----------------------------

 There are a number of ways to setup your SSD.
-Essentially we need to create two sections to store the SSD metadata and cache regions.
-There are three ways off the top of my head you can do this:
+Essentially, we need to create two sections to store the SSD metadata and cache regions.
+There are three ways you can do this:

 1. Create two traditional partitions
 2. Use device mapper's dm-linear feature to split up a single partition
-3. Use LVM as a front-end to device mapper.
+3. Use LVM as a front-end to device mapper

 To keep things simple, I just did #2, it allowed me the most flexibility during my initial testing.
-Create a partition on your SSD device for use later in this tutorial.
-Ensure no valuable data resides on that partition as it will be erased.
+Create a partition on your SSD device for use later in this tutorial with dm-linear.
+Ensure no valuable data resides on that partition as it will be lost.

 Manually Configure the SSD Cache